9 Ways Animal Rescue Martyrdom Fails The Animals

 4. DESPERATE FUNDRAISING AS THE NORM

 Martyrdom and Tragedy Narrative content must be leaned into harder, with more extreme-need cases showcased, in an effort to boost attention and donations.
 This can become an endless cycle and the animals are the losers.
 This type of communication is fatiguing to most mentally-stable humans - they cannot continue to consume it.
-Therefore, it turns people away from seeing rescue animals needing homes or supporting the cause.
+Therefore, it turns people away from supporting in all the needed ways or even seeing rescue animals needing homes.
+Sadvertising is the norm and because social media means volumes more of this content than ever before - there is an extreme overload of it.
 See: Animal Rescue Theater.

 6. BURNOUT